-A few days ago I had a massive planning day for my business in 2017.
+A few days ago I had a massive planning day for my business for the coming year.
 It was a really fun day involving lots of brainstorming, butchers paper, coloured Post-Its and Sharpies galore.
 Reflecting on the day afterwards and everything we have planned for the year ahead, I realised how far my humble corner of the web has come from my first year blogging and wondering if this thing could become a legitimate business.

 It got me thinking about the things I did that have had the biggest impact on my business so far – the actions that had the most return on investment.

 I reckon if I’d focused more on just these actions (they’re all so simple, I’m going to call them ‘hacks’!), I’d be even closer to my business dreams now.